openartmarket/sui-move/CONTRIBUTING.md

 ### Linting

-The code is linted when running this command
+The code is linted for warnings and errors when running this command Configuration for the linter is in the `.eslintrc.json` file

 ```sh
 npm run lint